qcif/rdsi-arms/support/dev/README.md

 forces it to always perform an install.

-If the latest installer archive has already been downloaded, it will not be downloaded again from Maven Nexus.
+If the latest installer archive has already been downloaded, it will not be downloaded again from Nexus repository.
 This can be changed with the `--download` option, which forces it to always download a new copy of the installation archive.
 The downloaded installer archives are stored in /tmp/redbox-install or /tmp/mint-install.

 Extra output will be printed out if the `--verbose` option is specified.